tylerlong/bun-dler/README.md

 bun packle
 ```

-## Conventions

-This tool assumes that you put all your code and assets into `./src/` folder.

 ## Default behavior

 By default it will bundle code for "browser".
 You may make it `target` "node" by updating the configuration file.